 Whether you’re a consumer or a business owner, it’s important to understand the different methods by which taxes are applied.
-The sale price of a product or service may be inclusive of tax or exclusive of taxes – depending on at what point taxes are charged.
+The sale price of a product or service may be inclusive of tax (already includes the tax) or exclusive of taxes (price shown doesn’t include tax) – depending on at what point taxes are charged.

 As a consumer, you’ll want to know if the sale price is a flat rate, or if you should consider the tax rate in addition to the advertised price.